grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | ---- | ------- | --- | ------ |
 | 15.4 | 1230233 | 3.2 | 5      |

-This transformation simplifies the process of merging data from different sources, providing a comprehensive view for analysis and visualization in Grafana.
+This transformation simplifies the process of merging data from different sources, providing a comprehensive view for analysis and visualization.

 ### Config from query results